oddlama/agenix-rekey/README.md

 These are the secret options exposed by agenix.
 See [`age.secrets`](https://github.com/ryantm/agenix#reference) for a description of all base attributes.
-In the following you will see documentation for additional options added by agenix-rekey.
+In the following you will read documentation for additional options added by agenix-rekey.

 ## `age.secrets.<name>.rekeyFile`